Play Fly Solitaire Online for Free (No Signup Required)

 The stock is made up of leftover cards.

-The top card of the stock is always face-up, so you may drag it to the tableau or the foundation at your leisure.
+The top card of the stock is always face-up, so you may drag it to the tableau or the foundation whenever you like.